- Better braking power with less effort.

 Cons – traveling with disc brakes

-- You have to put protections the discs when you carry your bike in plane or train (long trip : take a spare disc)
+- You have to put protections the discs when you carry your bike in plane, train (long trip : take a spare disc) or coaches.

 Full hydraulic system / including Magura Rim Brakes

 – In case of failure (most of the time a broken lever) parts are harder to find than they are with the common V-Brakes.

 Traveling with hydraulic dis brakes, you’ll chose models that are easy to bleed (Shimano) and that are using mineral oil.

 Mineral oil can stay for years in the breaks.

 DOT oil, efficient for cars isn’t for trekking bicycles brakes, it need to be serviced more often (small tanks, moisture absorption caracteristics.)

 This frame kit is know as “swiss knife” of traveling bicycles, it can handle both brake systems (maximal tires size up to 2.0 inches) : brake pad and disc brake.